devopsdays/devopsdays-web/content/events/2025-chicago/sponsor.md

 The best thing to do is send engineers to interact with the experts at DevOpsDays Chicago on their own terms.

 <h2>Sponsorship Packages</h2>
-<i>All Platinum, Gold, and Bronze sponsorships paid before September 13th receive a $1000 discount</i>
 <p>
 <p>